RamnathGoenka-Game of Pronotes -played by himself & his family - loser - Raja Mohan Prasa

 three-and-a half ..four and five lakhs, frisby square

 had grown alarmed.
-Eventually, at some six and a half lakhs, Frisby square had insisted on liquidation
+Eventually, at some six and a half lakhs, Frisby square had insisted on liquidation regardless of the bazaar's confidence.
+By this time Ramnath had skillfully involved the local Directors

 in satta and fadka or jute futures, gambling in which was strictly prohibited by the company's regulations.Now, however, Frisby square deaf to local advise, had demanded cash.
 As most of Ram Nath's reputed dealers had been rickshaw pullers